codarrenvelvindron/codarren.github.io/_posts/2021-01-03-Day3-Making_your_own_publisher_bot.md

  - After determining the date and checking if a blog post was already published on that date(today).

- - If not found, the bot the bot would add the necessary formatting to publish the post.
+ - If not found, the bot would add the necessary formatting to publish the post.

  - Formatting done, the file would then be committed.

  - Automatic sync happens.

- - Blog is updated with the newly publication !
+ - Blog is updated with the new publication !

 ## 3. Getting fancy
 After the post is published, we can do what we want.